-The terms hydrophobic and super hydrophobic are becoming more popular, especially with regard to coatings and surface treatments.
-But what do these terms mean?
-“Phobic” comes from the Greek root “phobos,” meaning “fear” and “hydro” refers to water.
+“Phobic” comes from the Greek root “phobos,” meaning “fear”, and “hydro” refers to water.
 It follows that the literal meaning of hydrophobic is “afraid of water.”
 The term hydrophobic commonly refers to a surface that repels water and water-based materials.

 Nanoslic is a Hydrophobic Coating

-NanoSlic coatings are hydrophobic with water contact angles in the 105o-107o range.
+NanoSlic coatings are hydrophobic with water contact angles between 105°-107°.
 These coatings achieve this high degree of water repellency through a chemical reaction that takes place during the curing phase.
 As the solvent dries, highly non-polar molecules align themselves and form the coating’s surface.
 Below this layer, the bulk of the coating polymerizes into an inert silica-based structure.
-At the substrate surface the polymer chemically bonds to hydroxyl groups on the substrate.
+At the substrate surface, the polymer chemically bonds to hydroxyl groups on the substrate.
 The advantage of this approach is that a high degree of adhesion and abrasion resistance is achieved.
-Therefore NanoSlic coatings are an excellent choice for the most demanding applications and challenging environments.
+Therefore, NanoSlic coatings are an excellent choice for the most demanding applications and challenging environments.